Lessons

 Minification of images without loss of quality

-Images in JPEG, PNG, GIF, SVG format have the potential to optimize the size without losing quality.
+Images in JPEG, PNG, GIF, SVG format have the potential to optimize size without losing quality.
 This is due to the fact that graphic editors and cameras do not care about reducing the size of files.
-They also add background information (metadata) that increases the file size.
+They also add background information (metadata) that increases the file size, but is not used by users’ browsers.

 Use the following programs to optimize images: